Simranjot1313/mtm6407-static-site-Simranjot1313/README.md

 ---
 ## 🌍 Deployment Options

-GitHub Pages
+-GitHub Pages
-Netlify
+-Netlify

 ---

 ## 🎯 Learning Outcomes

-By completing this project, I learned:
+-By completing this project, I learned:
-How static site generators work
+-How static site generators work
-How to structure content in Markdown
+-How to structure content in Markdown
-How VuePress handles routing, navigation, and themes
+-How VuePress handles routing, navigation, and themes
-How to build and deploy static websites efficiently
+-How to build and deploy static websites efficiently

 ---